rehanullah748/setup-mobile-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
+  Portfolio: setup and mobile version skeleton

 > Description the project.
+  This project include my introduction, about my work, some of my related images and my language skills

 ## Built With

 - Major languages
+- Html and CSS
 - Frameworks
 - Technologies used
+  Linter
 ## Live Demo (if available)

 [Live Demo Link](https://livedemo.com)